yvanroan/HeyDJ/README.md

 ## Future Improvements

+1) allow multiple dj to manage the an event sequentially

-1) let me know what y'all would like to see.
+2)  let me know what y'all would like to see.